DiasPHPora/wp-to-diaspora/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically shares WordPress posts on Diaspora*
+Automatically shares WordPress posts on diaspora*

 == Description ==

-Automatically shares WordPress posts on Diaspora*
+Automatically shares WordPress posts on diaspora*

 = What's diaspora*? =
 diaspora* is a decentralized social network.
 More about on https://diasporafoundation.org/